 Inspect the emergency equipment on your RV to make sure you have a fully-stocked first aid kit, a functioning fire extinguisher, and an emergency kit that should at least include a tire pump, spare fuses, flashlight, multipurpose tool, pocket knife, road flares, and some canvas work gloves.
 Be sure to inspect your spare tire and vehicle jack as well.

 Check your trailer hitch: the nuts, bolts, and other fasteners to ensure that the hitch remains secured to your RV or motorhome and the coupler remains secured to the trailer.
 The connection point may require periodic lubrication to permit free movement of the coupler to the hitch ball.

 Some RV Ownership Tips

-Our job at South Mountain Collision & Auto Center in Middletown, MD is to help you travel safely and these RV tips we feel are a good way to help you with your RV ownership.
+Our job at South Mountain Collision & Auto Center in Middletown is to help you travel safely and these RV tips we feel are a good way to help you with your RV ownership.

-Winterizing Your Motor coach When winter time comes around and camping season is over, what do you do with the motor coach?
+Winterizing Your Motorhome - RV When wintertime comes around and camping season is over, what do you do with the RV?
 Just park it, right?
 Not so fast.
-You have some chores to do if you want to use your coach again in the spring.
-Exposing your coach to freezing weather without preparation can damage a number of systems, such as water lines, tanks and water heaters.
-And even if you live where cold temperatures are rare, your motor coach still needs attention.
-We recommend you follow these procedures for maintaining your motor coach or that you bring it to South Mountain Collision & Auto Center in Middletown, MD for winterizing.
+You have some chores to do if you want to use your RV again in the spring.
+Exposing your camper to freezing weather without preparation can damage a number of systems, such as water lines, tanks, and water heaters.
+And even if you live where cold temperatures are rare, your motorhome still needs attention.
+We recommend you follow these procedures for maintaining your RV or that you bring it to South Mountain Collision & Auto Center in Middletown for winterizing.
 If you choose to do it yourself, these are some helpful tips.

 • Use a non-toxic RV anti-freeze to keep any remaining water from freezing in the system.
 You can find the anti-freeze at your RV supply store.
 Also, put some RV anti-freeze in each drain.